rahulmalodhe/netflix-gpt/README.md

   - Search bar
   - Movie Suggestions

+## Designing the Application

+- Created App using Vite
+- Configured Tailwind css
+- Adding routing for /login and /browse screen of netflix
+- creating the header component
+- adding login form
+- Validating form
+- Adding Validation error Message
+- Authentication using fire base

 ## If you have a big project and you have to create a very big for use Formik